SVMP/svmp-overseer/README.md

 ### Services

-Any calls to a URL with an `/admin` prefix, must pass a pre-generated token containing the role `admin`.
-These services are not required to login and do not contain a database user account.
+Requests to URLs with a `/services` prefix *must* have the role `admin` in the authentication token.
+Requests to Services do not require a login.
+Clients must be pre-configured with proper authentication tokens.
 You can use Grunt to generate a services token.
 See `grunt service-token`

+### User(s)

+### Cloud
 #### Setup VM

-Setup the VM for user
+Setup a VM for user.
+Usually done during login

-POST `/admin/vm`
+POST `/services/setupVm`

-Request
+**Request**

 ```javascript
   {